benkuly/trixnity/README.md

 )
 ```

-Example 2: You can receive different type of events.
+Example 2: You can receive different type of events from sync.

 ```kotlin
 coroutineScope {